 Turning to prevention and education

-Throughout this entire ordeal, Rob has been working to educate himself, consumers, and organizations on the importance of technology tools that can remove the guesswork for contact center agents and protect them and their customers from social engineering.
-He started an organization to help others called Stopsimcrime.org.
+Throughout this entire ordeal, Rob has been working to educate himself, consumers, and organisations on the importance of technology tools that can remove the guesswork for contact centre agents and protect them and their customers from social engineering.
+He started an organisation to help others called Stopsimcrime.org.
 His main goal is to message the importance of reliable processes and technical solutions, so this never happens again.

 Rob shared he is a long-time customer of Schwab and was pleased to know they use Voice ID for authentication.
 “All I have to do is say, ‘my voice is my password,’ and it provides me with a feeling of security, that they have gone the extra step to protect me, using my voice and voice attributes to verify I am who I say I am.”